 Milan is the 2nd largest city in Italy with a population of 1.5 million.
 It has the largest metropolitan area in the country, and it’s known as one of the global alpha cities.

 The capital of Lombardy has a strong base and influence in many fields and industries.
 Such as commerce, design, art, education, entertainment, media, and research.

 Milan is one of the four motors of Europe.
 We have to mention, that it’s the wealthiest non-capital city, having the 2nd largest economy on the continent.

 It’s also one of the four fashion capitals in the world.
-These four being Milan, New York, Paris, and London.
-All these things adding up to be a very rich and memorable venue for travelers.
+These four are Milan, New York, Paris, and London.
+All these things add up to be a very rich and memorable venue for travelers.